Vitek8/myGym/docs/source/user_guide/train_switch.rst

 is created in the logdir, where tranining checkpoints, final model and other relevant data are stored.

-If you want to train robot with same goal, but with different behaviour, change in reward.py under class SwitchReward, values of coefficients: - k_w, k_d, k_a, values have to be <0; 1>.
+If you want to train robot with the same goal, but with different behaviour, change values of coefficients in reward.py under class SwitchReward: k_w, k_d, k_a, values have to be <0; 1>.

 Wait until the first evaluation after 50000 steps to check the progress: